jimasp/behave-vsc/README.md

 - Run or Debug behave tests, either from the test explorer or from inside a feature file.
   - Select to run/debug all tests, a nested folder, or just a single feature or scenario.
-  - Select to run tests with tags and/or environment variables via run profiles.
+  - Select to run tests with tags and/or environment variables via run profiles (inc. ad-hoc).
   - See failed test run result inside the feature file.
-(Full run results are available in the Behave VSC output window.)
+(Full behave output is available in the Behave VSC output window.)
 - Two-way step navigation:
   - "Go to Step Definition" from inside a feature file (default F12).
   - "Find All Step References" from inside a step file (default Alt+F12).